Prague uprising: 5 May

 Staff of Czech Radio opposed to the occupation began the morning by broadcasting in the banned Czech language.
 The Bartoš Command and Communist groups met separately and both scheduled the armed uprising to begin 7 May.
 Czech citizens gathered in the streets, vandalised German inscriptions, and tore down German flags.
 Czechoslovak flags appeared openly in windows and on jacket lapels.
 Tram operators refused to accept Reichsmark or to give the stops in German, as was required by the occupiers.
 Some German soldiers were surrounded and killed.
 In response to growing popular agitation, Frank threatened to shoot Czechs gathering in the streets, and increased armed German patrols.
 Some German soldiers began to fire into the crowds.

 Around noon, the radio broadcast a series of appeals to the police and gendarmerie requesting aid in fighting SS guards inside the radio building.
 A detachment of Government Army policemen responded to the call, and met stiff resistance as they retook the building.
 During the entire time, the radio continued to broadcast.
 Although not directed at the populace, the appeal ignited fighting all over the city, concentrated in the downtown districts.
 Crowds of unarmed civilians, mostly young men with no military training, overwhelmed German garrisons and stores.
 Many casualties were inflicted by German soldiers and civilians sniping from strong-points or rooftops; in response, Czech forces began to intern Germans and suspected collaborators.
-Czech noncombatants assisted by setting up makeshift hospitals for the wounded and bringing food, water, and other necessities to the barricades, while German forces were often resorted to looting to obtain essential supplies.
+Czech noncombatants assisted by setting up makeshift hospitals for the wounded and bringing food, water, and other necessities to the barricades, while German forces often resorted to looting to obtain essential supplies.
 Czech forces seized thousands of firearms, hundreds of Panzerfausts, and five armoured vehicles, but still suffered a shortage of weapons.

 By the end of the day, the resistance had seized most of the city east of the Vltava River.
 The insurgents held many important buildings, including the radio, the telephone exchange, most railway stations, and ten of twelve bridges.
 Three thousand prisoners were liberated from Pankrác Prison.
 By controlling the telephone exchange, resistance fighters were able to sever communication between German units and commanders.
 German forces held most of the territory to the west of the river, including an airfield at Ruzyně, northwest of the city, and various surrounded garrisons such as the Gestapo Headquarters.

 At the orders of Field Marshal Ferdinand Schörner, in command of Axis forces in Bohemia, Waffen-SS units were pulled from fighting the Red Army and sent into Prague.
 The SS was relatively well-equipped with tanks, armoured carriers, weaponry and motorised units.
 Information on this force movement reached insurgent headquarters late in the day.
 The radio broadcast appeals in English and Russian for an air attack on the tanks.
 Hearing of events in Prague, Patton asked for permission to advance to the Vltava in order to aid the Czech resistance, but Eisenhower refused.
 The Red Army was ordered to advance the launch of its offensive to 6 May.